its-nion/melody/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/necsii/melody.svg)
 ![Downloads](https://img.shields.io/github/downloads/necsii/melody/total.svg)

 Melody is a visually pleasing and easy to use discord music bot.
-Using slash com.lopl.melody.commands and buttons, Melody offers playing and searching for song's and playlist's in youtube, soundcloud and more.
-Managing command permissions and saving them in a com.lopl.melody.database is also possible.
+Using slash commands and buttons, Melody offers playing and searching for song's and playlist's in youtube, soundcloud and more.
+Managing command permissions and saving them in a database is also possible.

 > Melody was made using **Java and SQLite**